 When CHSI Technologies provided a demo of its workers' compensation policy management solution, the management team at MTMIC found that Connections was the most comprehensive, cost-effective solution, and one that would allow them to grow.
 Today, the insurer uses almost all of the cloud-based Connections modules, including Policy and Underwriting Administration, Workflow, CRM, Billing and Receivables, Reporting and Workflow.

 "We value the partnership we have established," Karlen says.
 "When changes need to be made within the system, we meet with them on a Friday and explain, and they are in tandem with us, having the fix done often times by the following Monday.
 They don't require the six months that other technology vendors do to accommodate our requests."

 As both companies have grown, so too has the demands for more efficient and reliable processing using modern technologies.
 For example, once relying solely on Excel for reports, MTMIC can now use Connections to conduct "what-if" analyses, using easy-to-run queries to determine results such as the number of members with Experience Mods above the industry standard of 1.0, the rating calculations based on the tier they are included in, the number of members that are in each tier, if the insurer's smaller shops have better loss ratios than their larger shops, and more.

-Thanks to its partnership philosophy and a strategic plan that includes being expense- and data-driven, MTMIC’s successes speak for themselves.
+Thanks to its partnership philosophy and a strategic plan that includes being expense- and data-driven, MTMIC's successes speak for themselves.
 As of December 31, 2016, MTMIC reported more than $19M in written premium and more than $58M in assets.
-MTMIC has paid $9.5M in policy holder dividends over the last 3 years.
+MTMIC has paid $9.5M in policyholder dividends over the last three years.

 About Manufacturing Technology Mutual Insurance Company